The Power of a Summer Classic

 These are not just activities for me.
 They’re touchstones of presence, memory, and meaning.

 For many people, a visit to a park, museum, or heritage site is part of their summer yearning.
-There are many reasons people choose to go to places, but in my own life—and through working with sites across the country—I’ve noticed there’s often an element of pilgrimage.
+There are many reasons people choose to go to places, and my own life—and through working with sites across the country—I’ve noticed there’s often an element of pilgrimage.

 To see the real thing.
 To be where it happened.
 To experience it firsthand.

-There’s a deeply human element that often gets lost in debates over land use and value: the emotional, spiritual, and physical restoration these places offer.
+Yet there’s a deeply human element that can get lost in debates over land use and value: the emotional, spiritual, and physical restoration these places offer.
 You can’t put a price on that.
 But we know it when we feel it.
-That’s the power of pilgrimage.
-And that’s why these places matter.
+And that’s enough reason to give when defending why these places matter and are worth setting out on a pilgrimage to visit.

-If you’re interested in helping people find their deeper connections to places, and work in the field of interpretation or storytelling, check out my interpretive training offerings.
-Read about my next training at the bottom of this blog, or visit my training page.
+If your work involves helping people find their deeper connections to places, check out my interpretive training offerings.
+You can read about my next training at the bottom of this blog, or visit my training page.

-Earlier this summer, we set out to fulfill a lifelong dream of finding a family grave site.
-Liz had traced her mother’s family back to a group of Mennonites who settled in Lancaster, Pennsylvania, in 1715.
-Somewhere in the woods, tucked behind cornfields, was an old family graveyard—long abandoned, almost forgotten.
+Earlier this summer, we travelled to Lancaster, Pennsylvania, to fulfill a lifelong dream Liz has had of finding a family grave site she had heard about.
+She’s a professional genealogist and has traced her mother’s family back to a group of Mennonites who settled there back in 1715!
+She knew somewhere tucked behind cornfields in a forest grove, was an old family plot—long abandoned and overgrown.
+We set out on a real pilgrimage to find it!

 It was a hot July day as we travelled past amusement parks and ice cream shops.
 We followed old maps and land plots, and when we reached a home on former homestead land, the owners pointed us toward the woods and said, “It’s back there somewhere.
 An old man used to take care of it, but we haven’t seen him in a long time.”